cafuego/phits/README.md

 FITS is the standard astronomical data format endorsed by both NASA and the IAU.

 This class can read and parse header data from FITS files.
-I am not currently planning to add the ability to read and process the attached data as well, though I might add a wrapper class that can convert FITS image data to TIFF using ImageMagick.
+I am not currently planning to add the ability to read and process the attached data as well.

+The FitsThumbnail class uses the Imagick PECL library to convert FITS image data into a thumbnail of a specified size and format.
+It will fail horribly if you do not have Imagick installed.

 USAGE